ta3ag/lbd/docs/BackendTutorial/source/funccall.rst

                        SmallVectorImpl<SDValue> &InVals)
                         const {
     ...
+  #if 1 // Incomming.
+Without this, it will use $3 instead of $2 as return
-    // The cpu0 ABIs for returning structs by value requires that we copy
+    // register.
+The cpu0 ABIs for returning structs by value requires that we
-    // the sret argument into $v0 for the return.
+    // copy the sret argument into $v0 for the return.
 Save the argument into
     // a virtual register so that we can access it from the return points. if (DAG.getMachineFunction().getFunction()->hasStructRetAttr()) {
       unsigned Reg = Cpu0FI->getSRetReturnReg();